David Bohnett Public Service Fellowship

 OVERVIEW

-The Bohnett Fellowship Program provides a full tuition scholarship, as well as a $7,500 summer stipend and internship opportunity for two incoming MPA or MUP students each academic year.
+The Bohnett Fellowship Program provides a full tuition scholarship for full-time study, as well as a $7,500 summer stipend and internship opportunity for two incoming MPA or MUP students each academic year.

-Bohnett Fellows network with mayors from across the country and Bohnett Fellows from other schools when they attend the annual winter meeting of the U.S. Conference of Mayors in Washington DC accompanied by a faculty.
+Bohnett Fellows network with mayors from across the country and Bohnett Fellows from other schools when they attend the annual winter meeting of the US Conference of Mayors in Washington, DC.
 Fellows also participate in a summer internship at the highest levels of NYC government or in the Mayor's office of another US city through the US Conference of Mayors, which has an ongoing partnership with NYU Wagner.

 See current and past Bohnett Fellows.